openlawteam/openlaw-elements/README.md

 If you want to leave out our styles, that's completely OK.
 We've set up our components with simple classnames so you can target what you need to, easily.
 Just add your own stylesheet and take a look at what classes and elements you can style.
 We find the simplest way to prototype can be using browser developer tools.

 ## Optional Parameters
-In addition to our regular parameters, we offer support for the following additional parameters
+In addition to our regular parameters, we offer support for the following additional parameters.

 #### renderSections
-This will render sections generated with the Openlaw client
+This is a custom renderer for changing the look and feel of sections generated with the Openlaw client.
 ```
-renderSections?: ({
+renderSections: ({
  children: React.Node,
  section: string,
 }) => React.Node,
 ```

 #### sectionTransform
-If you need to apply transformations to sections on render, this parameter can be used to do so
+If you need to apply transformations to section data on render, this parameter can be used to do so.
+The transformed data will be passed to `renderSections`.
 ```
 sectionTransform: (any, number) => {},
 ```

 #### textLikeInputClass
-This will apply a class to all elements that are text-input like including text, email, number, and textarea
+This will apply a class to all elements that are text-input like including text, email, number, and textarea.
 ```
 textLikeInputClass: "any-valid-class",
 ```

 #### unsectionedTitle
 This will apply the title to generated sections that have none.
+If an empty string is provided the title will be unset.
+The dedfault title is "Miscellaneous".
 ```
 unsectionedTitle: "My Unsectioned Title",
 ```